mgberrysd/tech-blog/README.md

 A live version of the site can be found at https://murmuring-taiga-11356-55271fef0ba0.herokuapp.com/

-When on the notes page the user should see the following:
+When on the home page the user should see the following:

 ![Deployed version of the tech blog](assets/note_taker_ex.png)

 ## Credits

-The back-end JS in server.js for the Note Taker page was created by Michael Berry.
+This project used the unit 14 mini project as well as the Breaking Bread project 2 as a basis.
+Much of the file structure is identical to those projects, although many pages were either added, removed, or heavily modified for use in this project.
+The login/sign up pages and helper utils remained mostly unchanged.

-The project used the node Express package for the running the server and the node uuid package for assigining unique ids to the notes.
+The project used a number of node packages including Express, mysql2, Sequelize, dotenv, bcrypt, and handlebars to create the site.